-Humanities › Geography The New Fifth Ocean The Southern Ocean Share Flipboard Email Print Mario Tama / Getty Images Geography Basics Physical Geography Political Geography Population Country Information Key Figures & Milestones Maps Urban Geography By Matt Rosenberg Geography Expert M.A., Geography, California State University - Northridge B.A., Geography, University of California - Davis Matt Rosenberg is an award-winning geographer and the author of "The Handy Geography Answer Book" and "The Geography Bee Complete Preparation Handbook." our editorial process Matt Rosenberg Updated July 08, 2019 In 2000, the International Hydrographic Organization created the fifth and newest world ocean — the Southern Ocean — from the southern portions of the Atlantic Ocean, Indian Ocean, and the Pacific Ocean.
+Humanities › Geography The New Fifth Ocean The Southern Ocean Share Flipboard Email Print Mario Tama / Getty Images Geography Basics Physical Geography Political Geography Population Country Information Key Figures & Milestones Maps Urban Geography By Matt Rosenberg Geography Expert M.A., Geography, California State University - Northridge B.A., Geography, University of California - Davis Matt Rosenberg is an award-winning geographer and the author of "The Handy Geography Answer Book" and "The Geography Bee Complete Preparation Handbook." our editorial process Matt Rosenberg Updated April 10, 2020 In 2000, the International Hydrographic Organization created the fifth and newest world ocean — the Southern Ocean — from the southern portions of the Atlantic Ocean, Indian Ocean, and the Pacific Ocean.
 The new Southern Ocean completely surrounds Antarctica.
 The Southern Ocean extends from the coast of Antarctica north to 60 degrees south latitude.
-The Southern Ocean is now the fourth largest of the world's five oceans (after the Pacific Ocean, the Atlantic Ocean, and the Indian Ocean, but larger than the Arctic Ocean).
+The Southern Ocean is now the fourth largest of the world's five oceans.
 Are There Really Five Oceans?
 For some time, those in geographic circles have debated whether there are four or five oceans on Earth.
 Some consider the Arctic, Atlantic, Indian, and Pacific to be the world's four oceans.
 Now, those that side with the number five can add the fifth new ocean and call it the Southern Ocean or the Antarctic Ocean, thanks to the International Hydrographic Organization (IHO).
-The IHO Makes a Decision The IHO, the International Hydrographic Organization, has attempted to settle that debate through a 2000 publication that declared, named, and demarcated the Southern Ocean.
+The IHO Makes a Decision The IHO, the International Hydrographic Organization, has attempted to settle the debate through a 2000 publication that declared, named, and demarcated the Southern Ocean.
 The IHO published the third edition of Limits of Oceans and Seas (S-23), the global authority on the names and locations of seas and oceans, in 2000.
 The third edition in 2000 established the existence of the Southern Ocean as the fifth world ocean.
-There are 68 member countries of the IHO and membership is limited to non-landlocked countries.
+There are 68 member countries of the IHO.
+Membership is limited to non-landlocked countries.
 Twenty-eight countries responded to the IHO's request for recommendations on what to do about the Southern Ocean.
-All responding members except Argentina agreed that the ocean surrounding Antarctica should be created and given a single name.
-Eighteen of the 28 responding countries preferred calling the ocean the Southern Ocean over the alternative name Antarctic Ocean, so the former is the one that was selected.
+All responding members, except Argentina, agreed that the ocean surrounding Antarctica should be created and given a single name.
+Eighteen of the 28 responding countries preferred calling the ocean the Southern Ocean over the alternative name Antarctic Ocean, so the former is the name that was selected.
 Where Is the Fifth Ocean?
-The Southern Ocean consists of the ocean surrounding Antarctica across all degrees of longitude and up to a northern boundary at 60° South latitude (which is also the limit of the United Nations' Antarctic Treaty).
-Half of the responding countries supported 60° South while only seven preferred 50° South as the ocean's northern limit.
-The IHO decided that, even with a mere 50% support for 60°, since 60°S does not run through land (50°S does pass through South America) that 60°S should be the northern limit of the newly demarcated ocean.
+The Southern Ocean consists of the ocean surrounding Antarctica across all degrees of longitude and up to a northern boundary at 60 degrees south latitude (which is also the limit of the United Nations' Antarctic Treaty).
+Half of the responding countries supported 60 degrees south, while only seven preferred 50 degrees south as the ocean's northern limit.
+Even with a mere 50 percent support for 60 degrees, the IHO decided that since 60 degrees south does not run through land and 50 degrees south does pass through South America, 60 degrees south should be the northern limit of the newly demarcated ocean.
 Why the Need for a New Southern Ocean?
-A great deal of oceanographic research in recent years has been concerned with ocean circulations, first because of How Big Is the Southern Ocean?
-At approximately 20.3 million square kilometers (7.8 million square miles) and about twice the size of the U.S.A., the new ocean is the world's fourth largest (following the Pacific, Atlantic, and Indian, but larger than the Arctic Ocean).
+A great deal of oceanographic research in recent years has been concerned with ocean circulations.
+At approximately 20.3 million square kilometers (7.8 million square miles) and about twice the size of the U.S.A., the new ocean is the world's fourth-largest (following the Pacific, Atlantic, and Indian, but larger than the Arctic Ocean).
 The Southern Ocean's lowest point is 7,235 meters (23,737 feet) below sea level in the South Sandwich Trench.
-The sea temperature of the Southern Ocean varies from -2°C to 10°C (28°F to 50°F).
-It's home to the world's largest ocean current, the Antarctic Circumpolar Current that moves east and transports 100 times the flow of all the world's rivers.
+The sea temperature of the Southern Ocean varies from negative two degrees C to 10 degrees C (28 degrees F to 50 degrees F).
+It is home to the world's largest ocean current, the Antarctic Circumpolar Current.
+This current moves east and transports 100 times the water flow of all the world's rivers.
 Despite the demarcation of this new ocean, it's likely that the debate over the number of oceans will continue nonetheless.
-After all, there is but one "world ocean" as all five (or four) oceans on our planet are connected.
+After all, there is but one "world ocean," as all five (or four) oceans on our planet are connected.